 Despite it's somewhat lofty elevation the south-facing nature of the crag ensures cragging all year depending upon snow conditions, but Spring and Fall have the best and most consistent weather.

 Routes listed from left to right: Palm Pilot

 (5.10b) Lost on the Horizon

 And further right on a separate formation are Freak on a Leash

 (5.12c) Nothing Could be Finer than to be in a Vagina in the Morning

 The Onyx Summit Crag is found on the west side of Highway 38 about 0.25 miles north of the actual summit and almost directly across the highway from a large dirt pullout.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Onyx Summit Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Onyx Summit Crag: